igrishaev/farseer/README.md

 ### Building

-Not that you have a documentation-powered config, render it with the `generate-doc` function:
+Once you have a documentation-powered config, render it with the `generate-doc`
+function:

 ~~~clojure
 (doc/generate-doc